 The world is in darkness in a spiritual sense.
 Those who have not trusted in Christ live in spiritual darkness.
 They don't know Christ and don't realize that they need the spiritual light of salvation.
-As believers live for the Lord, they shine the light of God's truth in that spiritual darkness.
+As believers live for the Lord, they shine the light of God's truth into that spiritual darkness.
 They help the lost see their need for salvation.

-ASK: When have you had the privilege of telling someone about Jesus for the first time?
+ASK: When have you had the privilege of introducing an unbeliever to Jesus?